 Appearances aren't everything, but they are very important.
 The Subaru Ascent has rugged good looks that are appealing to a wide range of buyers.
 It can come with either 18- or 20-inch wheels, and there are available LED fog lights.
 Other available exterior features include chrome door handles and satin chrome side mirrors.

 Reasons Not to Buy a 2021 Subaru Ascent – The Cons

 1. Small Third Row

-2. No Other Engine Option
+2. Not Another Engine Option

 There are many vehicles out there that come with more than one powertrain option.
 Even Subaru itself makes models that have multiple engine options, which may include efficient hybrid systems.
 An unfortunate thing about the Subaru Ascent is that it only has one engine.
 People will be limited to the 260-horsepower engine even they have a preference for something more capable.

-3. Drinks A Lot of Gas
+3. Takes A Lot of Gas